breadweb/extralife-helper/README.md

 The Helper has been developed and maintained for over a decade.
 It has a lot of features to help Extra Life participants and teams with their success!

-* Works in "participant" mode or "team" mode.
+* Works in "participant" mode or "team" mode

-* Counts down the days until Extra Life if there are three or more days left.
+* Counts down the days until Extra Life if there are three or more days left
-* Counts down the hours until Extra Life if there are less than four days left.
+* Counts down the hours until Extra Life if there are less than four days left
-* Counts the total hours played if the start time has passed.
+* Counts the total hours played if the start time has passed
-* Continually updates the total amount raised as it changes.
+* Continually updates the total amount raised as it changes
 * Provides multiple ways to display progress:
   - Amount raised only
   - Amound raised and goal
   - Progress bar with optional milestone markers
-* Shows fun and exciting real-time alerts as donations arrive.
+* Shows fun and exciting real-time alerts as donations are received
-* Shows celebatory alerts when milestones have been reached.
+* Shows celebatory alerts when milestones have been reached
-* Provides the option for donation messages to be read with text-to-speech.
+* Provides the option for donation messages to be read with text-to-speech
-* Provides volume control for all sound effects and text-to-speech.
+* Provides volume control for all sound effects and text-to-speech
-* Occasionally shows the Extra Life logo.
+* Occasionally shows the Extra Life logo
-* Ocassionally shows the last five donations that were made to recognize supporters.
+* Ocassionally shows the last five donations that were made to recognize recent supporters
-* Provides four color theme choices that are Extra Life branded **and** provides the ability to design a custom color theme.
+* Provides four color theme choices that are Extra Life branded and also provides the ability to design a compltely custom color theme
-* Works in any flavor of OBS and any modern browser.
+* Works in any flavor of OBS and any modern browser
-* Looks sharp at any 16:9 or 16:10 aspect ratio size including full screen.
+* Looks sharp at any 16:9 or 16:10 aspect ratio size including full screen
-* Fully localized in English, French, and Spanish.
+* Fully localized in English, French, and Spanish
-* Structured for easy modification by other developers who want to make changes for themselves or their Extra Life teams.
+* Architected so other developers can fork and make changes for themselves or their Extra Life teams

 <br>